huangyibo/huangyibo.github.io/_pages/about.md

   - /about.html
 ---

-I am now a Postdoc Associate in [CS](https://cs.rice.edu/) at RICE University, working closely with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
+Hey there!
+I am a Research Fellow at [CSE](https://cse.engin.umich.edu/) of University of Michigan working with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
+Prior to that, I was a Postdoc Associate in [CS](https://cs.rice.edu/) at RICE University.
 Before that, I was a high-speed network engineer at ByteDance focusing on developing RDMA middleware and datacenter systems.
 I got my Ph.D. degree in Computer Science at Fudan University, co-advised by [Prof. Jie Wu](https://dblp.org/pid/w/JieWu3.html) and [Prof. Yang Xu](https://yangxu.info/) in Dec.
 2021.
 Prior to joining FDU, I got B.S. in Software Engineering from Central South University in Jun.
 2016.